Special Needs Planning Attorneys

 To parents, children are always children, no matter their age.
 We take care of them when they are young and we want to ensure that they will be safe, comfortable and well provided for when we age, perhaps need care ourselves, or are no longer here.
 For this reason, estate planning is an important tool to assist us in making sure that our wishes are fulfilled.

 Planning is especially important for families with children who have special needs as a result of mental, emotional or physical disability.
 Disabled children may need to be physically cared for, may not be capable of handling their financial affairs, may have modest means and, as such, may be entitled to, or the recipients of, governmental benefits such as Medicaid or Supplemental Security Income (SSI).
 Trusts are often utilized to protect assets for the benefit of a disabled child but they usually contain certain restrictions on the access to the funds so that the child will continue to be eligible for governmental benefits.

 Certainly, no two families are alike and estate plans should reflect this uniqueness.
 Yet, there are certain common things that parents should consider when planning for the continued care and support of their disabled children:

-- Can he take care of himself physically?
-If not, who will care for him and/or supervise his care in the future?
+- Can they take care of himself physically?
+If not, who will care for them and/or supervise their care in the future?
 You want your child to receive the same level of care you are providing.
-Apart from a caregiver, he will need an advocate, someone to protect his rights.
+Apart from a caregiver, your child will need an advocate, someone to protect his rights.
 Other children may not be able to take on this responsibility for various reasons: they have their own families, they live in another state, etc.